Kegbird/Ball-Game/README.md

 # Ball Game
-Ball Game is a very simple game where you have to control a ball.
+Ball Game is a very simple game where you control a ball.

 # Controls